 The drive alongside the milky blue Lake Pukaki with the towering mountains, including Mount Cook, just ahead of you will have you picking up your jaw from the floor the entire time.

 Mount Cook National Park boasts an atmosphere one expects to work really hard for.
 Surely seeing this beauty doesn’t come easy, right?

 Want to see Mount Cook, the country’s tallest mountain?
 No problem, it’s literally right there!
 Want to get great views?
 You barely have the leave the campsite.
 Don’t want to walk far?
 There’s a track that’s less than two miles featuring stunning views of Mount Cook and Mueller Lake.
 Don’t have a lot of time?
-All of these hikes can be done in a DAY!
+You can at least do two of these hikes in a day!